-The Breast Cancer Research Foundation of Alabama (BCRFA) today announced an investment of $1.05 million in Alabama-based breast cancer research, bringing the organization’s total impact over 25 years to nearly $11 million.
+The Breast Cancer Research Foundation of Alabama (BCRFA) today announced an investment of $1.05 million in Alabama-based breast cancer research at the O’Neal Comprehensive Cancer Center at UAB and their collaborative partners, bringing the organization’s total impact over 25 years to nearly $11 million.

 Matching their 2019 investment, the organization will support 14 research projects throughout the state, including studies at the O’Neal Comprehensive Cancer Center at the University of Alabama at Birmingham (UAB), Auburn University, Cerflux, Mitchell Cancer Institute at University of South Alabama, Tuskegee University and Southern Research.
 Funding was raised in 2020 by corporate sponsorships, special events, individual donations, grants from local, state and federal funders, and sales of the Breast Cancer Research specialty license plate.